astropy/astropy/docs/time/index.rst

 For the UT1 to UTC offset, one has to interpolate in observed values provided by the `International Earth Rotation and Reference Systems Service
 <http://www.iers.org>`_.
-By default, astropy is shipped with the final
+By default, Astropy is shipped with the final
 values provided in Bulletin B, which cover the period from 1962 to shortly before an astropy release, and these will be used to compute the offset if the :attr:`~astropy.time.core.Time.delta_ut1_utc` attribute is not set explicitly.
 For